SQRT() Function in Salesforce | Syntax, Examples, & Use Cases

 • Open the “Product” Tab and create a new product with the field “Weight”.

-• The “Shipping Price” field, which displays the SQRT() function output, then appears when you click on the Details Section.
+• The “Shipping Price” field, which displays the SQRT() function output, appears when you click on the Details Section.

 How to use SQRT Function in Salesforce Lightning